NSHipster/articles/2025-08-04-isolated-any.md

 isn't even necessary for async functions.
 As far as I can tell, there is no downside.

-And a little less syntactic noise would be most welcome.
+And a little less syntactic noise would be nice.
 Perhaps one day!

 ## isolated(some)